mq003at/spr/README.md

     git clone https://github.com/libgit2/libgit2

 After that, you can go to frontend directory to change some codes.
-When you are done, build the static version of React using
+When you are done, go to backen/api directory and build the static version of React using

     npm run build

 Aditionally, if you have already built the project before, you can use `npm run build-no-i` to skip the installation process.
-Then, to start serving the project from localhost, you can start the server by using this command from the root folder.
+Then, to start serving the project from localhost, you can start the server by using this command from the api folder.

     npm start
 The project will be hosted at http://localhost:3001/